-- If all rebate requirements are met, SCE will issue a bill credit on your SCE bill within one to two billing cycles.
-If you applied through SoCalGas, SoCalGas will mail a rebate check within 6-8 weeks.
-Rebates may be postponed if your application is selected for verification, which may take additional time.
+- If all rebate requirements are met, SCE will issue a rebate within 4-6 weeks.
+If you applied through SoCalGas, SoCalGas will process your rebate.
+(Visit www.Socalgas.com/rebates for details).
+Rebates may be postponed if your application is selected for inspection, which may take additional time.
 This program may be modified or terminated without prior notice.

 Customers serviced by both SCE and SoCalGas and have a natural gas furnace may apply for the Energy Efficiency Smart Thermostat Rebate through SoCalGas directly at:

-All other SCE customers must apply through the SCE Marketplace at:
+All other SCE customers must apply for the SCE Energy Efficiency Smart Thermostat Rebate through the SCE Marketplace at:

 Smart Energy Program Events